longenbach/F1_Fantasy/README.md

 * Turbo driver can be different for each race, but must be selected prior to saving your team and doesn't count as a substitution.
 If your Turbo Driver's price increases to above $20m after you have selected them as your Turbo Driver you can keep them as your Turbo Driver.

 For the details see [games rules](https://fantasy.formula1.com/game-rules).

+## Historical Data:
+Formula One is a rela